redhat-cop/cloud.aws_ops/README.md

-# cloud.aws_ops roles/playbooks to demo Ansible on AWS
+# cloud.aws_ops roles/playbooks/rulebooks to demo Ansible on AWS

 This repository hosts the `cloud.aws_ops` Ansible Collection.

-The collection includes a variety of Ansible roles and playbooks to help automate the management of resources on AWS.
+The collection includes a variety of Ansible roles, playbooks, and rulebooks to help automate the management of resources on AWS.

 <!--start requires_ansible-->
 ## Ansible version compatibility